tomlokhorst/language-cil/README.md

           , ldstr "Enter an integer and press return."
           , call [] Void "mscorlib" "System.Console" "WriteLine" [String]

-            -- Reads an integer from stdin, add one two it, print result to stdout.
+            -- Reads an integer from stdin, add one to it, print result to stdout.
           , call [] String "mscorlib" "System.Console" "ReadLine" []
           , call [] Int32 "" "int32" "Parse" [String]